Rick James: Decline

 In 1989, Rick James's 11th album, Kickin', was released only in the UK, and only as a promotional release.
 By 1990, he had lost his deal with Reprise/Warner Bros., and Rick James began struggling with personal and legal troubles.
 That year, MC Hammer released his hit signature song, "U Can't Touch This", which sampled the prominent opening riff from "Super Freak".
 Rick James and his co-writer on "Super Freak", Alonzo Miller, sued Hammer for shared songwriting credit, and all three received a Grammy Award for Best R&B Song in 1991.

 In 1997, Rick James released Urban Rapsody, his first album since his release from prison on assault charges, and he toured to promote the album.
 That year, he discussed his life and career in interviews for the VH1 musical documentary series Behind the Music, which aired in early 1998.
 Rick James's musical career slowed again after he suffered a minor stroke during a concert in 1998.
 He was featured on the song "Love Gravy" with Ike Turner for the 1998 soundtrack album Chef Aid: The South Park Album.
 Rick James accepted an offer by Eddie Murphy to appear in the comedy-drama Life (1999).

 Resurgence

-In early 2004, after years out of the spotlight, Rick James participated in a comedy sketch on Chappelle's Show, in a segment called "Charlie Murphy's True Hollywood Stories."
-James and Murphy recounted humorous stories of their experiences together during the early 1980s.
-During the sketch, Rick James's character, played by Dave Chappelle, utters the now famous catchphrase, "I'm Rick James, bitch!"
-The sketches were punctuated by Rick James, explaining his past behavior with the phrase, "Cocaine is a hell of a drug!"

-Rick James enjoyed a career revival after his appearance on the show.
+Rick James enjoyed a career revival after his appearance on Chappelle's Show.
 He supported Teena Marie's tour of her album La Doña and toured with her in May 2004, playing with her at the KBLX Stone Soul Picnic, Pioneer Amphitheatre, Hayward, California.
 James gave his last public appearance and performance at the fourth annual BET Awards on June 29, 2004.
 He performed a live rendition of "Fire & Desire" with Teena Marie.
 Rick James called out a girl backstage who didn't recognize him by saying, "Never mind who you thought I was, I'm Rick James, bitch!"
 The audience erupted and gave Rick James a standing ovation as he walked off the stage.